Ursula and Sabina Eriksson: Running onto the motorway

-The killing of Glenn Hollinshead
+Killing of Glenn Hollinshead

-Leaving court, Sabina began to wander the streets of Stoke-on-Trent, trying to locate her sister in hospital, and carrying her possessions in a clear plastic bag given to her by police.
-She was also wearing her sister's green top.
+Leaving court, Sabina began to wander the streets of Stoke-on-Trent, trying to locate her sister in the hospital and carrying her possessions in a clear plastic bag the police had given her.
+She wore her sister's green top.
 At 7:00 pm, two local men spotted Sabina while walking their dog on Christchurch Street, Fenton.
 One of the men was 54-year-old Glenn Hollinshead, a self-employed welder, qualified paramedic, and former RAF airman, and the other was his friend, Peter Molloy.
 Sabina appeared friendly and stroked the dog as the three struck up a conversation.
 Although friendly, Sabina appeared to be behaving nervously, which worried Molloy.
 Sabina asked the two men for directions to any nearby bed and breakfasts or hotels.

-Hollinshead took pity on her and instead offered to take her back to his house at nearby Duke Street.
+Hollinshead took pity on her and offered to take her back to his house on Duke Street.
 Sabina accepted and relaxed as she began to relate how she was trying to locate her hospitalised sister.
-Back at the house, over drinks, her odd behavior continued as she constantly got up and looked out of the window, leading Molloy to assume that she had run away from an abusive partner.
+Back at the house, over drinks, her odd behaviour continued as she constantly got up and looked out of the window, leading Molloy to assume that she had run away from an abusive partner.
 She appeared paranoid too, offering the men cigarettes, only to quickly snatch them out of their mouths, claiming they may be poisoned.
-Shortly before midnight, Molloy left and Sabina stayed the night.
+Shortly before midnight, Molloy left, and Sabina stayed the night.

-The next day around midday, Hollinshead called his brother regarding local hospitals in order to locate Sabina's sister Ursula.
-At 7:40pm, while a meal was being prepared, Hollinshead left the house to ask a neighbor, Frank Booth, for tea bags and then went back inside.
-One minute later he staggered back outside, now bleeding, and told him "She stabbed me", before collapsing to the ground and quickly dying from his injuries.
+The next day around midday, Hollinshead called his brother regarding local hospitals to locate Sabina's sister Ursula.
+At 7:40 pm, while a meal was being prepared, Hollinshead left the house to ask a neighbour, Frank Booth, for tea bags, then went back inside.
+One minute later, he staggered back outside, now bleeding, and told him "She stabbed me", before collapsing to the ground and quickly dying from his injuries.
 His last words before he died, allegedly, were, "Look after my dog for me."

 As Booth dialled 999, Sabina fled the premises, and was caught on the run by nearby CCTV.
 She ran out of the house with a hammer, periodically hitting herself over the head with it.
-A passing motorist, Joshua Grattage, saw this and decided to tackle her in an attempt to take control of the hammer.
-While wrestling with him, Sabina screamed and took a roof tile out of her pocket and struck him on the back of the head with it, stunning him temporarily.
-By this time paramedics had found her and gave chase.
+A passing motorist, Joshua Grattage, saw this and decided to tackle her to take control of the hammer.
+While wrestling with him, Sabina screamed, took a roof tile out of her pocket, and struck him on the back of the head with it, stunning him temporarily.
+By this time, paramedics had found her, and they gave chase.
 The pursuit ended at Heron Cross when Sabina jumped from a 12-metre (40 ft) high bridge onto the A50.
-Breaking both ankles and fracturing her skull in the fall, she was taken to hospital.
+Breaking both ankles and fracturing her skull in the fall, she was taken to the hospital.